-Japan submitted comments expressing concerns regarding the TBT notifications involving the "Cosmetics Supervision and Administration Regulation" in December 2018, the "Regulation on Cosmetic Inspection in Registration and Filing" in February 2019, the "Regulation on Administration of Registration of Cosmetics for Non-Special Use" in June 2019, the "Regulation on Administration of Cosmetics Registration" and "Provisions for Registration" in August 2020, the "Guidelines for Cosmetic Safety Assessment" in September 2020, the "Administrative Measures for Cosmetic Labelling", "Regulation on Administration of Toothbrushing", "Regulation on Administration of Cosmetics Registration", "Specifications for Registration and filing of New Cosmetic Ingredients", and "Guidelines for Assessing the Promoted Effects of Cosmetic" in November 2020, and "Instructions for Dentifrice Notification Dossiers" in February 2021.
+Japan submitted comments expressing concerns regarding the TBT notifications involving the "Cosmetics Supervision and Administration Regulation" in December 2018, the "Regulation on Cosmetic Inspection in Registration and Filing" in February 2019, the "Regulation on Administration of Registration of Cosmetics for Non-Special Use" in June 2019, the "Regulation on Administration of Cosmetics Registration" and "Provisions for Cosmetics Registration" in August 2020, the "Guidelines for Cosmetic Safety Assessment" in September 2020, the "Administrative Measures for Cosmetic Labelling", "Regulation on Administration of Toothbrushing", "Regulation on Administration of Cosmetics Registration", "Specifications for Registration and filing of New Cosmetic Ingredients", and "Guidelines for Assessing the Promoted Effects of Cosmetic" in November 2020, "Instructions for Dentifrice Notification Dossiers" in February 2021, "Essentials of Inspections and Decision Principles in Cosmetic Quality Control Standards" and "Cosmetic Safety Technical Standards, 2022 Revised Edition" in April 2022, and "Regulation on Supervision and Administration of Cosmetics Online Operation" in September 2022.
 Japan raised its concern regarding their TBT agreement consistency also in the TBT Committee and requested that the measures do not become more trade-restrictive than necessary.
 The United States and Europe, etc. also expressed their concerns at the Committee meetings.